h4x0r0x3b/pyBackdoor101/README.md

 The client in the client-server architecture requests the server and receives services from the server.
 For this, there is only one method dedicated for clients:

-- **socket.connect(address)** : this method actively intimate server connection or in simple words this method connects the client to the server.
-The argument address represents the address of the server.
+- **socket.connect(address)** : this method actively intimate server connection or in simple words this method connects the client to the server.</br>
+The argument **address** represents the address of the server.

 ---